Continuous Improvement Planning: A Key Step

 The Plan component is where we establish the justification or the need to take action, or to do something differently.
 This stage ensures we stop to consider (and understand) the current state as well as the target condition.
 We essentially define the problem or objective and create / illuminate the road ahead.

 Take an A3 project plan in TeamAssurance for instance.
 All relevant actions, accountabilities, activities and timings within a given project are visible in a click.
-When we undertake such continuous improvement planning, a path forward is illuminated.
-We can then be certain the information needed to check our adherence to the plan will be there for review at regular intervals.
+The path forward is illuminated and there can be certainty the information needed to check our adherence to the plan will be there for review at regular intervals.

 A3 Project Plan